-Once again, I wish to express my gratitude to the distinguished practitioners from across the globe who have provided invaluable contributions to this edition.
-As ever, I would also like to thank Gideon Roberton and his team for their sterling efforts in compiling this third edition of The Real Estate Law Review.
+Once again, I wish to express my deep and sincere thanks to all my distinguished colleagues who have contributed to this edition and the success of The Real Estate Law Review.
+I would also like to thank Gideon Roberton and his publishing team for their tireless work in coordinating the contributions and compiling this fourth edition.